ib-ruby/bridgetown-ib-ruby/README.md

 $ bundle add bridgetown-ib-ruby
 ```

 Then add a file `tws.yml` to the config directory.
+This is an example:

 ```
 # TWS/Gateway